HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_finish_coding_portlet_jsp.md

-# 6. Coding the JSP portlet
+# Coding the JSP portlet

+In this topic, you will learn how to code the JSP portlet.

-Use the Rational Application Developer Project Explorer to work with the pers_offers.Pzn_offersSpot.class and the pers_offers.Per_Offers_UserSpot.class to define the context parameters offersSpot and the userSpot.
-Code the setRequest calls to pass the user context to personalization.
+Use the Rational Application Developer Project Explorer to configure `pers_offers.Pzn_offersSpot.class` and `pers_offers.Per_Offers_UserSpot.class` to define the context parameters for offersSpot and userSpot.
+Then, code the `setRequest` calls to pass the user context to personalization.

 1. From the Rational Application Developer Project Explorer, open PersOffers/WebContent/pers_offers/jsp/html/Pers_OffersPortletView.jsp